 Faith and fear cannot exist together.
 Faith is described in Hebrews 11:1 as being "certain of what we do not see."
 It is an absolute belief that God is constantly working behind the scenes in every area of our lives, even when there is no tangible evidence to support that fact.
 On the other hand, fear, simply stated, is unbelief or weak belief.
 As unbelief gains the upper hand in our thoughts, fear takes hold of our emotions.
 Our deliverance from fear and worry is based on faith, which is the very opposite of unbelief.
 We need to understand that faith is not something that we can produce in ourselves.
-Faith is a gift (Ephesians 2:8-9) and is described as a fruit (or characteristic) which is produced in our lives by the Holy Spirit (Galatians 5:22).
-The Christian’s faith is a confident assurance in a God who loves us, who knows our thoughts and cares about our deepest needs.
+Faith is a gift (Ephesians 2:8-9), and faithfulness is described as a fruit (or characteristic) that is produced in our lives by the Holy Spirit (Galatians 5:22–23).
+The Christian’s faith is a confident assurance in a God who loves us, who knows our thoughts, and who cares about our deepest needs.
 That faith continues to grow as we study the Bible and learn the attributes of His amazing character.
 The more we learn about God, the more we can see Him working in our lives and the stronger our faith grows.

 God is kind and understanding toward our weaknesses, but He requires us to go forward in faith, and the Bible is clear that faith does not mature and strengthen without trials.
 Adversity is God’s most effective tool to develop a strong faith.
 That pattern is evident in Scripture.
-God takes each one of us through fearful situations, and as we learn to obey God’s Word and allow it to saturate our thoughts, we find each trial becomes a stepping stone to a stronger and deeper faith.
-It gives us that ability to say, "He sustained me in the past, He'll carry me through today and He'll uphold me in the future!"
+God takes each one of us through fearful situations, and, as we learn to obey God’s Word and allow it to saturate our thoughts, we find each trial becomes a stepping stone to a stronger and deeper faith.
+It gives us that ability to say, "He sustained me in the past, he’ll carry me through today and he’ll uphold me in the future!"
 God worked this way in David’s life.
 When David volunteered to fight against Goliath, he said, "The Lord who delivered me from the paw of the lion and the paw of the bear will deliver me from the hand of this Philistine" (1 Samuel 17:37).
 David knew the God who had sustained him through dangerous situations in the past.
 He had seen and experienced God’s power and protection in his life, and this developed within him a fearless faith.